15831944/VertexOfPolylineGetter/README.md

 	- in this file you find railway network in AnyLogic view - xml structure
 	- copy paste this structure from root "Shapes" to AnyLogic .alp file (after "AgentLinks" element)
 3. AnyLogic
-	- execute AnyLogic .alp file and see your sheme in it.
+	- execute AnyLogic .alp file and use your scheme in it.